Information for Parents

 Financial benefits are not absent – scholarships, prizes, rent-rebates for senior students, 34-week contracts compared with 52 and so on.
 Many parents overestimate the costs and underestimate the benefits of college life but in my seventeen years as a college head, it’s been country parents who’ve most ardently praised the benefits of college life.
 The benefits flow on for life too, including positive financially, though this is difficult to quantify.
 Greater traction on the career front, broader life and university experience, extensive personal and professional networks, to name a few.

 Getting an early property foothold by going solo in an apartment in a strange city is one option; feeling connected in a vibrant college community is another.

 Handling emotional stresses – parents and students.
 Most parents have mixed emotions about their son or daughter entering into the next stage of their lives.
 On one hand you are relieved that the HSC is over, on the other there is the realisation that your son or daughter is growing up and could leave home.
-If your son or daughter is considering studying at Macquarie University, then living at DLC is an excellent choice for the following reasons:
+If your son or daughter is considering studying at Macquarie University, then living at Dunmore Lang College is an excellent choice for the following reasons: